-Couples Pinochle -- Couples pinochle is an evening of food, fellowship, and fun, with players bringing their own drinks and sharing appetizers and dessert.
+Partners Pinochle -- Partners pinochle is an evening of food, fellowship, and fun, with players bringing their own drinks and sharing appetizers and dessert.
 We will generally meet on the 3rd Friday of each month.
-Players limited to 6 or 8 couples.
-This activity is suspended for the summer and will be resuming shortly.
+Players limited to 6 or 8 couples/partnerships..
+Lessons are offered periodically.

 WHERE THE BOYS ARE

 Men at Work in the Kitchen -- This activity is open to men who want to share their cooking skills, learn new skills, or discover what happens when you turn on the stove.
 The host prepares the menu and provides all the supplies to prepare the meal.
 The guests do the cooking at the host's home.

 The menu is heartier, more attuned to a man's taste.
 It isn't High Tea, nor is it a "Blazing Saddles" bean fest!
 Preparation may involve some grilling, baking, and/or cooking on the stove top.
 Recipes may reflect different themes, such as ethnic and regional cooking or recipes that are just personal favorites of the host.
 Everyone sits down together to eat the fruits of their joint labor.

 Men's Golf -- This group plays each Monday morning at Dove Valley Ranch, approximately one mile south of Carefree Highway.
 All skill levels are welcome.